 "A group is a good idea if you're interested in connecting your customers or leads to one another, you want to facilitate a sense of community surrounding your brand, or you're hoping to showcase your brand as a thought leader in the industry.
 However, a group is not a good idea if you want to use it to raise awareness about your products or services, or simply use it to post company announcements."

-Once you're ready to start writing your How to Guide, you might wonder if your tone or writing style should differ, compared to other types of posts.
+Once you're ready to start writing your how-to guide, you might wonder if your tone or writing style should differ, compared to other kinds of writing.

 In short: Yes, it should.